 7. Evidence of altruism as displayed through a variety of volunteer or community-service activities.

 No preference is given to Oklahoma residents.

 Yes.
-There is a Medical Humanities minor that is open to any honors-eligible student enrolled at OU.
+There is a Medical Humanities Minor that is open to any honors-eligible (3.4 GPA) student enrolled at OU.
 This way, all high-achieving students at the university may enrich their understanding of social, cultural, ethical, political, economic, and spiritual dimensions of health, disease, and medicine.
-Through the MH minor, you can enjoy all of the curricular aspects of the MHSP.
+Through the MH minor, you can enjoy all the curricular aspects of the MHSP.

-On average we receive 125-150 applications per year.
-We invite approximately 15 to campus for interviews.
+On average we receive over 200 applications per year.
+We invite approximately 20 applicants for interviews.

 Of the students invited to interview for the MHSP, between 5 and 8 students are accepted into the program.